What Are Synthetic Drugs?

 In July 2012, the federal government banned more than two dozen of the most common chemicals used to make synthetic drugs.

-Get the Answers You Need to Synthetic Drug Abuse Questions
+Synthetic Drug Abuse Questions

 As the largest provider of drug and alcohol abuse treatment in Illinois, Gateway Foundation understands you have a lot of questions.
 We realize you are looking for answers and want to know the next step in getting your spouse, friend or family member the help they need.